Undiscovered Scotland

 A significant planned expansion to the town took place in the 1760s, and various agricultural industries were operating in the town by the early 1800s.
 Turriff also benefitted from being on the route of the main road from Aberdeen to Banff, and in 1857 the railway arrived, though it was to stay for less than a century until 1951.
 Two miles to the east of Turriff is Delgatie Castle.

 The main road still passes through Turriff, and it remains a bustling place.
 If you can imagine it free of the cars, you begin to see a strikingly attractive small town.
 The overwhelming majority of the buildings are constructed from a red sandstone quarried nearby.
 Much of the High Street dates back to the early 1800s, and there is a sense throughout the town of an attention to detail that is often absent elsewhere.
-Especially impressive is the Clydesdale Bank on the corner of High Street and Main Street, with its Gothic tower and clocks.
+Especially impressive is the old bank building on the corner of Balmellie Street and Main Street, with its Gothic tower and clocks.

 Clickable Index Map